saltedge/saltedge-ios/README.md

 The current version of the SDK is [3.1.1](https://github.com/saltedge/saltedge-ios/releases/tag/v3.1.1), and is in compliance with the Salt Edge API's [current version](https://docs.saltedge.com/guides/versioning/).
 Any backward-incompatible changes in the API will result in changes to the SDK.

+## Security

+Starting with the [3.1.0](https://github.com/saltedge/saltedge-ios/releases/tag/v3.1.0) release, the SDK enables SSL pinning.
+That means that every API request that originates in `SEAPIRequestManager` will have SSL certificate validation.
+The current Salt Edge SSL certificate will expire on 1st of May 2018, meaning that it will be renewed in the first week of April 2018.
+Following the SSL certificate renewal, the SDK will be updated to use the new certificate for SSL pinning.
+As a result of that, usage of older versions of the SDK will not be possible since every request will fail because of the old SSL certificate.
+Salt Edge clients will be notified about this and there will be enough time in order to update the apps to the newer version of the SDK.

 ## License

 See the LICENSE file.